 Abstract

 EU aims to reach carbon neutrality by 2050.
-This means, that besides energy consumption reduction, also greenhouse gas emissions have to be cut starting from the production of materials and construction work through the use phase to the end of the use of the building.
+Besides energy consumption reduction, also greenhouse gas emissions have to be cut starting from the production of materials and construction work through the use phase to the end of the use of the building.
 Existing buildings are estimated to provide a high potential for reducing global warming.
-This paper focus to research question, how reasonable are energy efficiency improvements of existing buildings, as the materials used in the process produce CO2 emissions and increase costs compared with conventional maintenance.
-This issue is a part of the UN Sustainable Development Goal 13 Climate Action.
+This paper focuses on research question, how reasonable are energy efficiency improvements of existing buildings, as the materials used in the process produce CO 2 emissions and increase costs compared with conventional maintenance.
+This issue is a part of the Sustainable Development Goal 13 Climate Action, which integrates climate change measures into national policies, strategies, and planning and a part of Goal 11 Sustainable cities and communities, which tries to increase the number of cities and human settlements adopting and implementing integrated policies and plans towards inclusion resource efficiency mitigation and adaption to climate change.
 The carbon footprint of an existing renovated building constitutes mainly from energy consumption emissions.
-In life cycle costs, the deciding factor was investment.
+In life cycle costs, the deciding factor is investment.
 If the building was heated by zero-emission ground source heat, structural renovations would not be worth doing.
-On the other hand, structural improvement of energy efficiency is recommendable if building is connected to district heating.
-Strong reasons, either endogenous or exogenous, must exist for replacing an existing building by a new.
-They cannot be justified with the carbon footprint or lifecycle costs.
+On the other hand, structural improvement of energy efficiency is recommendable if a building is connected to district heating (DH).
+Strong reasons, either endogenous or exogenous, must exist for replacing an existing building with a new one.
+They cannot be justified with the carbon footprint or life cycle costs.
 These results apply to countries, where the energy efficiency of existing buildings is reasonably good.

 Original language | English |